pegulabs/terms/alumnifire_privacy.md

 The Privacy Policy applies only to information that you provide us through our Service.
 Our Service may contain links to other websites or services.
-In particular, we currently use a partner named Balanced Payments (and in the future may use others) to handle financial transactions.
+In particular, we may leverage a partner's technology to handle financial transactions or other specific types of interactions for our platform.
 If you visit another website through a link on our Service, this Privacy Policy will not apply to any information collected on that website, because we are not responsible for the privacy practices, security, or content of those other websites.
 We